Charles Brent: Fought opium use

 William Howard Taft arrived in the Philippines as the American Governor on the same ship with Brent.
 One problem Taft faced was what to do about the "opium problem."
 Governor Taft supported continuing the policy of the Spaniards that included issuing "narcotics addicts" licenses and "legally supplying" them with opium.
 However, this policy was opposed "on moral grounds" by two American clergy, one of whom was Brent.
 Their position prevailed, so the United States Congress ordered an end to all "legal sales" of opium by 1908.
 Brent's opposition made him "a world figure in the fight against opium traffic."

 In Brent's view, opium was "the greatest evil in Filipino society," so he went all out to stop its use.
 He served on a three-man commission "to investigate the use of and traffic in opium and the laws regarding such use and traffic in Japan, Formosa, Shanghai, Hong Kong, Saigon, Singapore, Burma, Java, and the Philippine Islands."
 The commission had its first meeting on August 13, 1903.
 After months of gathering information and deliberation, the commission presented its recommendations on March 15, 1904.
 In summary, recommendation was "for opium to become a government monopoly immediately, this to become prohibition, except for medical purposes, after three years."
 The commission's recommendation was made law by the United States Congress.

 Brent's work against opium continued with the February 1909 International Opium Commission in Shanghai.
-He was "chief commissioner of the American delegation" and he presided over the meeting and it "which was "dominated by his leadership and vision."
+He was "chief commissioner of the American delegation" and he presided over the meeting which was "dominated by his leadership and vision."
 Brent's work against opium made him "an international figure and statesman."
 In 1912, an international opium conference adopted the International Opium Convention, "the world's first international drug control treaty "was passed in the Hague."
 Brent was the chairman of the American delegation to this conference.

 Back home

-During his time in the Philippines, Brent was elected four times by dioceses in the States.
+During his time in the Philippines, Brent was elected four times by dioceses in the United States.
 Beginning in 1908, he was called three times to be Bishop of Washington.
 He was also elected as bishop of New Jersey.
 Brent declined all these elections.
 After his 1908 election to be Bishop of Washington, Brent "sent a telegram to the chairman of the standing committee: "Must decline.
 I would have gone, but God bids me stay.
 John 3:30."

-Attitude toward Roman Catholic church in the Philippines
+Attitude toward Catholic Church in the Philippines

-Brent disapproved proselytizing Roman Catholics because of doctrinal reasons.
-He saw "considerable value" in Roman Catholic theology, so he supported cooperation at first.
-However, after eighteen months in the Philippines, Brent "expressed almost complete disillusionment" with the Roman Catholic church.
+Brent disapproved proselytizing Catholics because of doctrinal reasons.
+He saw "considerable value" in Catholic theology, so he supported cooperation at first.
+However, after eighteen months in the Philippines, Brent "expressed almost complete disillusionment" with the Catholic Church.